-You must provide HHS/CDC with an original, plus two hard copies, of the following reports (in English):
+You must provide HHS/CDC with an original, plus two hard copies, of the following reports (in English and French).

 - 1. Interim progress report, due no less than 90 days before the end of the budget period.
 The progress report will serve as your non-competing continuation application, and must contain the following elements: - a.
 Current Budget Period Activities Objectives. - b.
 Current Budget Period Financial Progress. - c.
 New Budget Period Program Proposed Activity Objectives. - d.
 Budget. - e.
-Measures of Effectiveness, including progress against the numerical goals of the President's Emergency Plan for AIDS Relief for Haiti. - f.
+Measures of Effectiveness, including progress against the numerical goals of the President's Emergency Plan for AIDS Relief for Côte d'Ivoire. - f.
 Additional Requested Information. - 2.
-Annual progress report, due no later than 90 days after the end of the budget period.
-Reports should include progress against the numerical goals of the President's Emergency Plan for AIDS Relief for Haiti. - 3.
+Annual progress report, due no more than 60 days after the end of the budget period.
+Reports should include progress against the numerical goals of the President's Emergency Plan for AIDS Relief for Côte d'Ivoire. - 3.
 Financial status report, due no more than 90 days after the end of the budget period. - 4.
-Final financial and performance reports, due no later than 90 days after the end of the project period.
+Final financial and performance reports, no more than 90 days after the end of the project period.

-Recipients must mail these reports to the Grants Management or Contract

-Specialist listed in the "Agency Contacts" section of this announcement.
+Recipients must mail these reports to the Grants Management or Contract Specialist listed in the "Agency Contacts" section of this announcement.